 Coaches are asked to participate in the judging process during a preliminary review period in which they will rate a selection of student entries against the rubric.
 Award winners are then selected by a panel of expert judges from among the top-scoring entries.

-Explore the wonders of the natural world and create a nature-inspired innovation* that addresses climate change by:
+Explore the wonders of the natural world and create a nature-inspired innovation* that addresses any global or local problem by:

 * An innovation may include the design of a physical technology, a process, or a system.
 Basically, any new approach for how people can do things.

-Earth has always been a changing place, but the climate and ecological changes humans have set in motion are like nothing our planet has experienced before.
-Hungry for energy, food, materials, space, and other resources, our impact on the environment is destabilizing the climate, resulting in mounting negative consequences to the planet and billions of people.
-To avoid the worst consequences of climate change, people must find ways to reduce both new emissions and current levels of greenhouse gases and adapt to climate change impacts.
+Hunger for energy, food, materials, space, and other resources, our impact on the environment is destabilizing, resulting in mounting negative consequences to the planet and billions of people.
+To avoid the worst consequences of our unsustainably designed products, systems and processes, we must find ways to learn how to design more sustainably.
 The good news is that our planet’s biodiversity offers an array of possible solutions that are just waiting to be discovered!

 A Pathway for Solutions